Ant Cookies That Stand up!

 Before I posted the Picnik is Closing cookies, a few friends asked me how they could make these ants so, I thought you might have fun making some.
 It is even more fun to watch the people playing with them!
 Since they stand, people pretend to make them walk around!
 Fun times:) Well, let’s make some cookies!

 You can find a caterpillar cookie cutter here.

 Lesson Number 1: When you use your cookie cutters, now matter how tired you are, don’t leave them soaking in dishwater all night long or they will get rusty like my sad little guy!
 Poor thing!

 To begin, start with some really cold dough.
-I rolled out my dough and placed it in the freezer for a about 20 minutes before I begin to cut out the cute little ants/caterpillars.
+I rolled out my dough and placed it in the freezer for about 20 minutes before I begin to cut out the cute little ants/caterpillars.

 Did you know ants have 3 main body parts?
 They have a head, a thorax (middle section) and an abdomen (rear section) so cut off all the extra parts.

 Next, with your fingers, shape the end that you cut off.
 It should be a smooth oval shape.
-An ant with sharp abdomen would look like a bee!
+An ant with a sharp abdomen would look like a bee!

 Once you have your ant shaped the way you want, add the legs.
-Break some toothpicks in half and insert into the body.
+Break some toothpicks in half and insert them into the body.
 I added 2 in the thorax and one in the abdomen.
-(I thought about using cake pop sticks for the legs but, I was afraid they were to thick so I stuck with the toothpicks.)
+(I thought about using cake pop sticks for the legs but, I was afraid they were too thick so I stuck with the toothpicks.)